abhishekpratapa/Comfort-Sensor/README.md

 ## Introduction

 I've been having a bunch of headaches lately and I didn't know what the cause of those headaches was.
-Secondarily, during these migranes, I would notice that my mouth felt extreemly parched.
+Secondarily, during these migraines, I would notice that my mouth felt extremely parched.
 Initially I had thought that the cause for these symptoms was that I wasn't drinking enough water.
 This, however, was not the case.
 I was drinking more than enough of my share of water and I was still feeling horrible.
 I needed to do something.

 I finally arrived on the conclusion that the environment around me was partially causing these symptoms.
 I decided to build a sensor that told me the humidity and temperature readings in my environment; it would sort of be like a comfort indicator to determine whether these headaches were caused by my surroundings.